How to Record Family Stories: A Complete Guide

 Keep Sessions Short

 Thirty to forty-five minutes is ideal.
-Research on attention span and memory recall in seniors shows that story quality declines significantly after 45 minutes due to cognitive fatigue.³ It's better to have multiple short sessions than one exhausting marathon.
+In our experience building Heritage Whisper with my retired father, story quality declines noticeably after 45 minutes due to cognitive fatigue.
+StoryCorps, which has recorded 645,000+ participants since 2003, uses 40-minute sessions for the same reason.³ It's better to have multiple short sessions than one exhausting marathon.
 You can always schedule another conversation.

 After the Recording